Because I Liked a Boy: Composition and lyrics

-"Because I Liked a Boy" is a dark pop ballad with soul-barring rhythms which starts as a mellow guitar.
+"Because I Liked a Boy" is a dark pop ballad with soul-baring rhythms which starts as a mellow guitar.
 The lyrics allude to the controversy surrounding Rodrigo's "Drivers License" and the backlash Carpenter experienced on social media.
 Cosmopolitans Kayleigh Roberts explained that "the song’s lyrics are all about a pretty innocent/casual relationship that ends up causing an avalanche of judgment, name-calling, cyberbullying, and general hate."

 American Songwriter said Carpenter turns from being playfully reminiscent to spiteful and upset in the chorus and uses several lyrics such as "I got death threats filling up semi-trucks" to reference the onslaught of negative messages she received on social media."

 Critical reception

-Several critics opined that the song was a response to online trolls who villified Carpenter due to the controversy around her, Olivia Rodrigo (left), and Joshua Bassett (right).
+Several critics opined that the song was a response to online trolls who vilified Carpenter due to the controversy around her, Olivia Rodrigo (left), and Joshua Bassett (right).